 I've given lotion bars as gifts for a few years now.
 They are usually a big hit!

-One reason I love to give lotion bars is because they are unique.
+One reason I love to give lotion bars is that they are unique.
 Most people have not used a lotion bar before.
-It’s a treat to introduce them to something I enjoy using so much.
+It's a treat to introduce them to something I enjoy using so much.

 Lotion bars are excellent moisturizers and are very simple to make.